-Coach Meredith is 98-60 at Tech when he enters his 6th season as head women’s basketball for the Owls.
-Meredith is entering his 35th season coaching basketball with 29 seasons as a head coach at multiple levels and 24th coaching women's basketball.
+Coach Meredith is 121-71 at Tech when he enters his 7th season as head women’s basketball for the Owls.
+Meredith is entering his 36th season coaching basketball with 30 seasons as a head coach at multiple levels and 25th coaching women's basketball.
 Meredith spent six seasons as an assistant coach at Santa Clara University, Humboldt State University, Santa Rosa Junior College and College of the Redwoods.
-This is Meredith’s 23rd year coaching women’s basketball.

-Meredith's 2013-14 Oregon Tech women’s basketball team recorded their best season ever.
-The Tech women won a school-record 28 games (28-7), while earning their first-ever Cascade Collegiate Conference tournament crown.
-Tech would move on to the NAIA national basketball tournament for just the second time ever, eventually falling in the first round.
+Meredith's 2013-14 Oregon Tech women’s basketball team set a school-record 28 wins (28-7), while earning their first-ever Cascade Collegiate Conference tournament crown.

 Meredith is from northern California, where he was a 4-sport (football, basketball, baseball & track) letter winner at Arcata High School.
 He graduated from Humboldt State University in 1987 with a B.A. in Liberal Studies/Education while playing football and baseball for the Lumberjacks.

 He holds teaching credentials in Physical Education, Multiple Subjects Elementary Education and Social Science.
 He also earned an M.S. in Health, Physical Education and Recreation with an emphasis in Sport Psychology from St. Mary’s College of California.

 Meredith and his wife Priscilla were married in Tokyo, Japan where he taught English as a Second Language and played fast pitch softball.
 They have two children, daughter Hayley and son Treyce.